 Human Resource Manager Sarah’s caring demeanor is essential in making sure the staff is informed, encouraged and empowered to complete the tasks at hand.
 She guides the administrative tasks of the organization, managing the 50+ Ugandan staff members.
 She is highly respected around Lira and is often requested to speak at community events.
 Sarah is a kindhearted wife and mother to three children.
 She has a bachelor’s degree in social work and social administration.

-School Headmaster Peter is the headmaster of Saving Grace Primary School.
+School Headmaster Peter is the headmaster of Saving Grace Primary School, ranked the best school in Lira and one of the best schools in all of Northern Uganda.
 He oversees the 30+ teachers at the school and honorably represents the school in the community of Lira, Uganda.
 Peter has an undeniable and unmatched love for children, desiring to see them learn, excel and achieve their life goals.
 His heart is not just for children but also for their families.
 He spends much of his spare time investing in the lives of the families of children at Saving Grace Primary School.
 Peter has a bachelor’s degree in public administration.
 He is happily married and has two children.

 Chaplain Jasper’s main role is to provide spiritual oversight to both children and staff at the school and village.
 He provides counseling and feeds our those at the Saving Grace Village spiritually by teaching and preaching God’s Word on a regular basis.
 He works closely with the discipleship officer to see that our children are always growing spiritually.
 He also serves as the lead pastor of the church that meets at Saving Grace Nursery and Primary School.
 Jasper has a certificate in education and is currently pursuing his bachelor’s degree in theology.
 Jasper and his wife take care of several underprivileged children in their home, in addition to their five biological children.
 He bikes one hour to work each day and loves to play volleyball in his free time.